devopscloud-java/Devops-Hands-On/Terraform/README.md

-Terraform examples with screenshot as part of my practice
+Terraform few examples with screenshots as part of my practice